High-order Regularity Theory for High-contrast Elliptic Homogenization: High-order regularity theory in high contrast

-Consequently, it remains to study the terms that include only the functions $\phi_j$ in (\ref{thm21pfstep2triineqsuper}).
-For the correctors $\phi_j$ as $j\geq n$, there are no scaling problems since we can always easily increase the scale of $n\in\N$.
-On the other hand, it is not yet clear whether we can downgrade the scale in the second case where $j<n$.
-This will be studied in the following substep.
+Consequently, it remains to study the terms that include only the functions $\phi_j\in\mathcal{A}_{k-1}$ in (\ref{thm21pfstep2triineqsuper}).
+This will be the content of the following substep.

 \emph{Step 2.2.
-Smallness of $\nabla \phi_j$.} Lastly, in order to make sense of (\ref{thm21pfstep2triineqsuper}), we still need to argue that the terms consisting only of the functions $\phi_j$ are small enough and that we can move to smaller scales $j<n$ within the weak norms.
-The main idea here is to approximate the functions~$\phi_j$ via harmonic polynomials $p_j\in\overline{\mathcal{A}}_{k-1}$ of order $k-1$.
-Indeed, such polynomials exist by our induction assumption (i)$_{k-1}$, after which we obtain with the triangle inequality that
+Smallness of $\nabla \phi_j$.} Finally, in order to make sense of (\ref{thm21pfstep2triineqsuper}), we still need to argue that the terms consisting only of functions $\phi_j$ are small enough and that we can move to smaller scales $j\leq n$ within the weak norms.
+In other words, we wish to show that the last term of \eqref{thm21pfstep2triineqsuper} satisfies the upper bound of \eqref{thm21phstep2ptgoal}.
+The main idea here is to approximate the functions~$\phi_j$ by harmonic polynomials $p_j\in\overline{\mathcal{A}}_{k-1}$ of order $k-1$.
+Indeed, such polynomials exist by our induction assumption of~(i)$_{k-1}$, after which we obtain with the triangle inequality that

 Here, the first term on the right-hand side is bounded by the estimate given in (i)$_{k-1}$, so a change of scales gives that